hmdnu/komiter/README.md

 # Komiter

 ## What does it do?
-it generates git commit message by reading git diff using AI

-Komiter is Committer in indonesian
+it generates git commit message by reading git diff using AI, now its only support gemini by default Komiter is Committer in indonesian

 ## How to use